Being able to sharpen your own knives is one of the most important skills to have in order to prepare beautiful food and appreciate a fine knife.

 The traditional steel will maintain a knife's edge for a while but will do nothing to sharpen even a slightly dull knife.
 Some people like to use it to polish the edge after sharpening by another method.

-"I use a fine grit DMT Sharpening Steel (diamond) in my home and it is the only thing I ever need to use.
+"I use a fine grit Idahone Ceramic Sharpening Steel in my home and it is the only thing I ever need to use.
 I have maintained my primary chef knife with a shaving-sharp edge for over 5 years with heavy home use and never used any other sharpening tool on it."

 - Corey Milligan

-Check out our DMT Sharpening Steel for details on this ideal knife accessory.
+Check out our selection of Ruby and Ceramic Sharpeners for details on this ideal knife accessory.

 Another advantage of the diamond/ceramic steel is that you can use it to sharpen quality serrated-edged knives.